sonic-net/DASH/documentation/private-link-service/private-link-redirect-map.md

 1. It looks up the table `outbound port range` with the match key (port_map_id, packet.overlay.destination_port).
 If none of table entry is matched, it drops the packet and increases eni drop counter `SAI_ENI_STAT_OUTBOUND_PORT_RANGE_ENTRY_MISS_DROP_PACKETS` with 1, otherwise continues to the next.

-1. At least one table entry is matched and the one having the highest entry priority will be selected.

-1. If the entry attribute ACTION is `skip_mapping`, the operation in this stage will be skipped, otherwise goes to the next.
+1. One table entry is matched.
+If the entry attribute ACTION is `skip_mapping`, the operation in this stage will be skipped, otherwise goes to the next.

 1. The entry attribute ACTION must be `map_to_private_link_service`, it starts to do PL redirect map with the entry attr info and the cached service rewrite info.
 Assume the matched entry attributes are like below: